Kenny McEvoy

-Kenneth McEvoy (born 4 September 1994) is a retired Irish professional footballer.
+Kenneth McEvoy (born 4 September 1994) is an Irish retired professional footballer.

 McEvoy started his career with Tottenham Hotspur, and had loan spells at Peterborough United, Colchester United, Stevenage and York City.
 He joined York permanently in January 2016, before being released at the end of the 2015–16 season.
-He signed for hometown club Waterford in early 2017 but departed the club in July.
+He signed for hometown club Waterford in early 2017 but departed the club in August of that year.